Makepeace Island

 Makepeace Island is a small heart shaped island in the Noosa River in the Shire of Noosa on the Sunshine Coast, Queensland, Australia.
 The island is currently owned by Virgin Australia (formerly known as Virgin Blue) founding partners, Brett Godfrey and Sir Richard Branson.
-The island is Sir Richard Branson's Australian home and can hold up to 22 guests accommodated in three 2-bedroom villas and a 4 bedroom Bali House wing.
+The island is Branson's Australian home and can hold up to 22 guests accommodated in three 2-bedroom villas and a 4-bedroom Balinese style home.
 The property has a tennis court, theatre, two-storey Balinese wantilan, 500,000-litre pool and indoor bar and dining area.

 History

 The island (previously known as Pig Island) was named after former owner, Hannah Makepeace who was bequeathed it by her employer for her faithful years of service on the island.
 Hannah was on the island as housekeeper and then owner until she died at the age of 89 in 1973.
 The island was originally gazetted as owned by Charles Nicholas and his wife Agnes Alberta Nicholson in 1911.
 Hannah Makepeace was hired in 1924, and as he had no children, they bequeathed the island to Hannah, who took possession of it in 1950.

 Hannah was known by the community as a colourful character.

 "Both my parents were teachers locally and would tell us all about Miss Makepeace, she was quite a character by all accounts."